danharkins/hpke-wrap/README.md

   Generates a keypair for use with wrap and unwrap.

+  USAGE: ./hpke_genkey [-bh]
+        -k  kem the key will be for (16=p256, 17=p384, 18=p521) -b  base64 encode the output
+        -h  this help message

 hpke_test.c

-  Validates some of the test vectors from the -06 version of the draft
+  Validates some of the test vectors from the -06 version of the draft as well as some AES-SIV test vectors that aren't

 hpke_wrap.c